AhmedSaa3d/Hiring-Requisition-Process-IBM-Course-Exercise/README.md

         that you can use to digitize all aspects of business operations, while providing real-time insight into your business.

 ## Objectives
-     - Start IBM Business Automation Workflow
+     - 1.1: Start IBM Business Automation Workflow
-     - Create a process application in Workflow Center
+     - 1.2: Create a process application in Workflow Center
-     - Use the Process Admin console and other tools to aid in troubleshooting
+     - 1.3: Use the Process Admin console and other tools to aid in troubleshooting
-     - Export and import process applications
+     - 1.4: Export and import process applications
-     - Translate business process workflow steps that are documented in the process discovery and analysis into process model tasks
+     - 2.1: Translate business process workflow steps that are documented in the process discovery and analysis into process model tasks
-     - Create the foundation for a process by adding the appropriate lanes to the default pool
+     - 2.2: Create the foundation for a process by adding the appropriate lanes to the default pool
-     - Model the expected process flow for the initial process model
+     - 2.3: Model the expected process flow for the initial process model
-     - Decompose business process workflow steps that are documented in the process discovery and analysis into process model tasks
+     - 2.4: Decompose business process workflow steps that are documented in the process discovery and analysis into process model tasks
-     - Create a linked process
+     - 2.5: Create a linked process
-     - Add gateways to a process
+     - 3.1: Add gateways to a process
-     - Model the appropriate sequence flows for each gateway
+     - 3.2: Model the appropriate sequence flows for each gateway
-     - Add a timer intermediate event to a process based on business requirements
+     - 3.3: Add a timer intermediate event to a process based on business requirements
-     - Model an escalation path in a process with IBM Process Designer
+     - 3.4: Model an escalation path in a process with IBM Process Designer
-     - Add a new swimlane and activity for legal review to meet additional requirements
+     - 3.5: Add a new swimlane and activity for legal review to meet additional requirements
-     - Validate the process application and create a snapshot
+     - 3.6: Validate the process application and create a snapshot
+     - 4.1: Create simple variables in a process
+     - 4.2: Implement timer intermediate events in a process
+     - 4.3: Implement gateways for a process
+     - 4.4: Implement routing for an activity
+     - 5.1: Determine and organize data when provided with a written process
+     - 5.2: Add business objects and object type
+     - 5.3: Create a client-side human service
+     - 5.4: Add variables and business objects to a process application
+     - 5.5: Create and configure a coach to obtain process participant input
+     - 5.6: Model a coach by using the concept of grids
+     - 5.7: Add coach controls to control process flow
+     - 5.8: Create a client-side human service and coach for the General Manager review activity
+     - 5.9: Implement an activity by attaching a service and mapping data
+     - 6.1: Create tabs on a coach
+     - 6.2: Change the appearance of a coach by applying a custom theme
+     - 6.3: Change the coach layout for a mobile format
+     - 6.4: Configure controls to respond to different screen sizes
+     - 6.5: Debug the coach by using a responsive sensor

 ## Tools
     - VMware WorkStation 17 Player